-While it may be difficult to give feedback to every employee, regularly check in with your team members to ask how they’re doing, what’s working well, and if there are any areas of improvement.
+While it may be difficult to give feedback to every employee, regularly check in with your team members to ask how they’re doing.
+Find out what’s working well, and see if there are any areas for improvement.

-When employees don’t see any career advancement opportunities, they’ll eventually start looking elsewhere for a place where their talents can be used and they can earn more money.
+When employees don’t see any career advancement opportunities, they’ll eventually start looking elsewhere for a place that appreciates their talent.

 The worst thing you can do is to risk losing your team members by not paying them what they deserve.